azul32/Amlogic-s905-Tx3-Mini-Home-assistant/README.md

 #see release for files i use.

-#it can be adapted for using in another s90x brand tv box
+#can be adapted for using in another s90x brand tv box